Octopus v4: Graph of language models

-Since Meta's release of the Llama3 model and its successor, Llama 2 \cite{metallama2024}, in 2023, the open-source landscape for large language models (LLMs) has seen significant growth.
-This shift catalyzed the development of numerous innovative LLMs, each released at an unprecedented rate.
+Since Meta's release of the Llama model and its successor, Llama 2 \cite{metallama2024}, in 2023, the open-source landscape for large language models (LLMs) has seen significant growth.
+This shift catalyzed the development of numerous innovative LLMs, released at an unprecedented rate.
 As key players in this dynamic field, these models have significantly influenced natural language processing.
-We highlight the most impactful open-source LLMs, including Mistral's sparse Mixture of Experts model Mixtral-8x7B \cite{mixtralexperts2024, jiang2023mistral}, Alibaba Cloud's multilingual Qwen1.5 series \cite{qwen}, Abacus AI's Smaug \cite{pal2024smaug}, and 01.AI's Yi models \cite{young2024yi} that focus on data quality.
-Other notable models include Databricks' fine-grained MoE model DBRX \cite{dbrx2024} , Upstage AI's depth-upscaled SOLAR-10.7B \cite{kim2023solar} , Allen Institute for AI's alignment-focused TULU 2 and the collaborative OLMo series \cite{groeneveld2024olmo}, Microsoft's WizardLM powered by Evol-Instruct \cite{xu2023wizardlm}, Berkeley's Starling-7B \cite{starling2023}, Google DeepMind's Gemini-inspired Gemma models \cite{gemma-2023-open-models}, xAI's Grok \cite{grok12024}, and Deci AI's high-efficiency DeciLM-7B \cite{DeciFoundationModels}.
-In April 2024, we witnessed the most powerful open-source model up-to-date, Meta's Llama3 \cite{llama3groq2024} , and its 70B parameter version achieved an impressive inference speed of approximately 300 tokens per second using Groq \cite{llama3groq2024}.
-Shortly thereafter, more powerful open-sourced on-device models were released, including Microsoft's Phi-3-mini with 3.8 billion parameters \cite{abdin2024phi} and Apple's OpenELM family \cite{openelm} of models which range from 1 to 3 billion parameters.
-These diverse models cater to various use cases, so that the users may select the optimal model based on the use case.
+We highlight the most impactful open-source LLMs, including Mistral's sparse Mixture of Experts model Mixtral-8x7B \cite{mixtralexperts2024, jiang2023mistral}, Alibaba Cloud's multilingual Qwen1.5 series \cite{qwen}, Abacus AI's Smaug \cite{pal2024smaug}, and 01.AI's Yi models \cite{young2024yi}, which focus on data quality.
+Other notable models include Databricks' fine-grained MoE model DBRX \cite{dbrx2024}, Upstage AI's depth-upscaled SOLAR-10.7B \cite{kim2023solar}, Allen Institute for AI's alignment-focused TULU 2 and the collaborative OLMo series \cite{groeneveld2024olmo}, Microsoft's WizardLM powered by Evol-Instruct \cite{xu2023wizardlm}, Berkeley's Starling-7B \cite{starling2023}, Google DeepMind's Gemini-inspired Gemma models \cite{gemma-2023-open-models}, xAI's Grok \cite{grok12024}, and Deci AI's high-efficiency DeciLM-7B \cite{DeciFoundationModels}.
+In April 2024, we witnessed the most powerful open-source model to date, Meta's Llama3 \cite{llama3groq2024}, whose 70B-parameter version achieved an impressive inference speed of approximately 300 tokens per second using Groq \cite{llama3groq2024}.
+Shortly thereafter, more powerful open-source on-device models were released, including Microsoft's Phi-3-mini with 3.8 billion parameters \cite{abdin2024phi} and Apple's OpenELM family of models \cite{openelm}, which range from 1 to 3 billion parameters.
+These diverse models cater to various use cases, allowing users to select the optimal model for their needs.